Niagara Discovery Center & Hiking Trails

-From interactive exhibits at our Discovery Center, to touring our hydroelectric power station, to hiking some of the best trails in the region, Niagara Falls is both educational and action-packed.
+From interactive exhibits at our Discovery Center, to touring the ruins of the first hydroelectric power station, to hiking some of the best trails in the country, Niagara Falls is both educational and action-packed.
 Here are some of the things you can explore on your visit to the Niagara Falls Gorge:

 Niagara Gorge Discovery Center

 A showcase of the natural and local history of Niagara Falls and the surrounding area, the Discovery Center features information on the natural and local history of the Niagara Gorge.
 Check out hands-on interactive displays, a 180° multi-screen theater experience, and a towering rock climbing wall, complete with fossils and geological formations.
 Most everyone who tours the Discovery Center agrees: Niagara Falls geology rocks!

 Call (716) 278-1070 for more information.

 Niagara Gorge Discovery Center tickets are available for individual purchase

 or as part of the value-added Niagara Falls USA Discovery Pass, which is available seasonally.